-We want children to be themselves and to take personal responsibility in order to develop selfconfidence and independence
+We want children to develop confidence in their identity and to take personal responsibility in order to develop self- confidence and independence

 Your child's wellbeing and self-esteem is essential to their interaction, learning and progress.
-We aim to take account of the life experiences of each child in order to support emotional needs appropriately through the PSHE/RSE curriculum and nurture interventions.
-We support children to have growing self- awareness, to be able to regulate emotions and to feel included and a valued member of the school community and the wider community.
+We aim to take account of the life experiences of each child in order to support emotional needs appropriately through our Wellbeing curriculum.
+We support children to have growing self-awareness, to be able to regulate emotions and to feel included and a valued member of the school community and the wider community.

 Our ethos is one of care and respect, allowing the children to be themselves and supporting them to take responsibility within our school community.
-We are a fully inclusive school and celebrate diversity.
+We are a fully inclusive school and celebrate, individuality and diversity.